XiuqiXi/DatarhoReactingFoam/README.md

 # DatarhoReactingFoam

-This one aims to predict the flame spread in microgravity
+This one aims to predict the flame spread in microgravity with the combustion boudary layer equations